remrobem/bamazon/README.md

 1. Install node.js if you do not have it installed already (https://nodejs.org/en/download/)
 1. Clone repository bamamzon from https://github.com/remrobem/bamazon
+1. Open a terminal session for the directory where the application was cloned to
 1. run *npm install* to install the dependancies

 # Use